Politics concentrators select from among approximately 50 Politics courses each year.

 - All departmentals factor into the Honors calculation.

 - A POL graduate seminar (500-level) will automatically count as a departmental.
 Note that students must be approved to enroll in a graduate seminar by seeking the written permission of the instructor, DUS, and residential college dean using this form.
-(Note also that half-term graduate seminars do not count as departmentals.)

 Upon entering the department, students designate a primary field (American Politics, Comparative Politics, International Relations, or Political Theory).
 Senior theses are written on a topic within the primary field.